castorfou/guillaume_blog_old/_posts/2021-02-19-Deep Reinforcement Learning Course by Thomas Simonini.md

-## (2/24/21) - [Step 2 - part 2](https://thomassimonini.medium.com/q-learning-lets-create-an-autonomous-taxi-part-2-2-8cbafa19d7f5) - Q-Learning, let’s create an autonomous Taxi
+## (2/24/21) - [Chapter 2 - part 2](https://thomassimonini.medium.com/q-learning-lets-create-an-autonomous-taxi-part-2-2-8cbafa19d7f5) - Q-Learning, let’s create an autonomous Taxi

 But the video is not yet available.